Icebound Pro Chiller: Quick Guide to Keeping Your Cold Plunge Water Clean

 Approximate dosing table for 100–150 gallon plunges:

-⚠️ Important Safety Note: We’ve seen instances where certain off-the-shelf sanitizers, like Sirona Simply Sanitizer, have caused damage to cold plunge units.
-While we can’t speak to every ingredient in these products, experience shows that this particular sanitizer is not safe to use with your Icebound Pro Chiller.
-To protect your equipment, we do not recommend using this sanitizer under any circumstances.
+⚠️ We’ve seen instances where certain off-the-shelf sanitizers, like Sirona Simply Sanitizer or Ouster Cold Plunge Weekly Treatment, have caused damage to cold plunge units.
+While we can’t speak to every ingredient in these products, experience shows that these particular sanitizers are not safe to use with your Icebound Pro Chiller.
+To protect your equipment, we do not recommend using these sanitizers under any circumstances.
 Stick with our recommended hydrogen peroxide dosing if you want a supplemental sanitizer.

 4. Quick Tips for Cleaner Water